erew123/alltalk_tts/README.md

 Should you want the older version of the narrator engine+text filtering, I will leave this older copy [here](https://github.com/erew123/alltalk_tts/releases/tag/v1-old-narrator)

 #### The one thing I cant easily work around
 With a RP chat with your AI, on your character card `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the narrator is in asterisks and anything spoken is in double quotes, then hit the `save` (disk) button.
-Greeting paragraphs/sentences are handles differently from how the AI sends text and so its difficut to account for them both.
+Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.

 I could force a delimeter in at this stage, but I know it would/may affect things further down the line in the chat and I need a good think about that before just making a change.
 This issue **only** affects the greeting card/start of conversation and the "example" card that comes with text-generation-webui suffers this issue (if you want to try it for yourself).
 So you would put double quotes around like this (from the example card):